 What: This lovely Grade II-listed lido, in case you didn’t realise, first opened back in 1938.
 Designed by the same team who did similar benign things to Victoria Park and Brockwell Park, in 2018 it celebrated its milestone 80th birthday.

 Where: Right next to Gospel Oak Overground.
 Y’know the score: take a left as you leave the station, and another by Mutt Hutt – and you’re there.
 The majesty of the art deco building shouldn’t be lost on you, especially set against a deep blue spring sky.

 I’ve never been.
 Talk me through it.
 Well, the unheated pool is mahoosive, 61 x 27 metres, and one of only three London lidos to be open all year round (the others are Brockwell and Tooting Bec).
-But be warned: every year until May 5th, it’s only open from 7am to midday; after that throughout summer it’s swimmable till 8pm.
 Oh, and the shallow end is on the western side, while the deep end reaches two metres.
 Be careful.

 Can I dive?
 No: after the death of a boy back in the mid 1970s, most of the diving boards were removed, with the last one taken down in 2003.

-How much is it? £4 a pop in the winter season.
-In the summer it’s £4 a session (morning or evening) and £7 a day.
-There are also monthly (£48), seasonal (£136) and annual (£200) tickets.
+How much is it?
+Currently £2.40-£4 a session (see Covid update below).
 And of course all the money gets poured back into the lido.

 I’m not a great swimmer.
 Is it intimidating?
 Not at all.
 Of course there are serious front-crawlers, heads down, swimcaps on, but there are also lots of locals enjoying the resource.
 Having fun, even.
 Like we were.